Thornhill (band): The Dark Pool and Heroine (2019–2023)

-Thornhill released the single "Casanova" on 28 October 2021, premiering on Triple J. "Casanova" signified a shift in away from Thornhill's previous style toward a pop-metal fusion.
+Thornhill released the single "Casanova" on 28 October 2021, premiering on Triple J. "Casanova" showed the band combining metalcore with dance and pop elements.

 On 24 January 2022, the band released the single "Arkangel", followed by single "Hollywood" on 7 March 2022, and "Raw" on 23 May 2022.

 Thornhill released its second studio album Heroine on 3 June 2022.

 On 16 September 2022, the band announced the cancellation of their upcoming October/November tour with August Burns Red, Bury Tomorrow, and Miss May I, citing feeling "mentally burnt out" recently, being "forced to consider the longevity of the band" in order to "recharge and be ready to go again in 2023".
-The band also announced the departure of guitarist Matt "MVD" van Duppen, who will be stepping aside from performing and touring with the band in order to focus on full-time management of the band.
+The band also announced the departure of guitarist Matt "MVD" van Duppen.

 On 24 January 2023, the band revealed that their rehearsal space had been broken into and that $100,000 worth of personal belongings and musical equipment had been stolen.
 They later launched a GoFundMe to replace said equipment.

+On 10 October 2023, the band released a new single titled "Viper Room".

+Bodies (2024–present)

+On 29 February 2024, the band released a new single titled "Obsession", and on 21 November 2024, the band released another single titled "Nerv".

+On 30 January 2025, the group announced their third studio album, Bodies, scheduled for release on 4 April 2025.
+The announcement was accompanied by the single "Silver Swarm".
+On 11 April 2025, Thornhill embarked on their North American headline tour.

+Later that year, Thornhill announced they were dropping off a North American tour headlined by LANDMVRKS.
+They were replaced by NOVELISTS.
+Thornhill were then announced as tour support for Sleep Token's Even in Arcadia North America tour.

+Before the tour began, Thornhill released a new single titled "Mercia" along with a cinematic music video.
+This single was later revealed to be from Bodies X, a remix album of Bodies, featuring artists such as vianova, Northlane, Zetra and Landon Tewers of The Plot In You.
+The band described the album as "a remix record where each track is reimagined by one of our friends or creatives that we admire."